justunsix/devops-tests-mirror/2-operating-system-and-linux/virtualization/arch-desktop/README.md

 vagrant up desktopvm --provider virtualbox --provision-with main-setup,virtualbox-integration,xorg,gnome,sound
 ```

+See the [Makefile](Makefile) for more examples running the different virtual machines with different provisioners.

 ## Provisioners

 The provisioners are comma separated.
 See `Makefile` for examples to run.